Care about Total Compensation

 Is it fair that promotions pay at the bottom of the pay scale, and new hires tend to be at the top?

-First how do companies determine pay?
-Usually companies seek to be fair, which they do by establishing a pay range for a level, and then pegging that range to a percentile of the industry.
-A fictitious example, industry pay range for a Senior is 100$ to 200$, 75th percentile at 175$.
-A company wants to set their comp at p75 of industry so they set their senior pay band from 170$ to 180$.
+First, how do companies determine pay?
+Usually, companies seek to be fair, which they do by establishing a pay range for a level and then pegging that range to a percentile of the industry.
+A fictitious example, the industry pay range for a Senior is 100$ to 200$, 75th percentile at 175$.
+A company wants to set their comp at p75 of the industry, so they set their senior pay band from 170$ to 180$.

 Now people want to get raises every year, so companies would give someone promoted into senior 170$, and as years go by they get raises till they rise to 180$.